Skip to Content

 In most circumstances, Colorado considers the following offenses violent crimes:

 If you have been charged with a violent crime in Colorado, it is crucial to have an experienced criminal defense attorney on your side.
-At Fife Luneau, P.C., our team of Denver violent crime defense attorneys is dedicated to protecting the rights of individuals facing serious criminal charges.
+At Fife Luneau, P.C., our team of Denver violent crime lawyers is dedicated to protecting the rights of individuals facing serious criminal charges.

 When facing charges for a violent crime, it is important to understand the severity of the situation and the potential consequences.
 Violent crimes can include offenses such as assault, domestic violence, robbery, homicide, and more.
 Convictions for these crimes can result in significant penalties, including imprisonment, fines, probation, and a permanent criminal record.